 Safety is always one of our top concerns, and we go out of our way to ensure you have a memorable and danger-free bear viewing experience.
 Please stay on the trails when accessing Chinitna Bay bear viewing sites and make your presence known.

 It’s important to stay with your group at all times while listening intently to any instructions from your guide.
 Never stop on the trail to take a photo because it could cause your group to become separated.
 The last thing you want to do is surprise a brown bear!

 Always allow a bear its personal space.
 You should never attempt to approach, crowd or disturb a bear whether it’s eating, resting or walking.
 Your guide will help you navigate the trails to the viewing areas and ensure that you understand all safety protocols.

 Fun facts about brown bears

 Did you know that 95% of brown bears found in the U.S. live in Alaska?
 In fact, there is a bear for every 30 people living in the State of Alaska (including black bears).
 There are multiple places in the state where bear viewing reaches world-class status and Lake Clark rates at the top of this list.

 Brown bears can be found along the coast or inland.
 Coastal brown bears grow larger, on average, but inland bears can grow to surprisingly large sizes.
-Some people are confused about the difference between brown and grizzly bears but the only difference is their geographic location.
+Some people are confused about the difference between brown and grizzly bears but the only differences are geographic location and diet.
 Brown bears live and feed around coastal habitats while grizzlies have no access to marine-based food sources.
-However, they are both considered brown bears of the subspecies Ursus arctos horribillis.
+However, they are both considered brown bears of the subspecies Ursus arctos horribilis.